-She holds a degree in corporate finance from the Budapest University of Economics.
+He graduated from the Faculty of Corporate Finance of the Budapest University of Economics with excellent grades.
 She started her career in 2003 as a regional manager responsible for various HR processes at Procter & Gamble.
 Her experience in international HR management has been expanded through training in human resources and management in Geneva and Cincinnati.
 From 2008 to 2010, she managed the establishment of Vodafone's International Operations Centre, and then continued as Head of HR Processes.
 She is an OPP international MBTI coach qualified in Oxford.
 She continued her work as a lecturer and HR management module leader at the International Business School.
-As HR Director of the European and African Service Centres of BP Zrt. (a subsidiary of British Petrol), between 2010 and 2014, she led the establishment of the company's international HR service units in Europe and Asia.
-During this period she attended the HR Management course at Cornell University in London.
+As HR Director of the European and African Service Centres of BP global service organisation (a subsidiary of British Petrol), between 2010 and 2014, she led the establishment of the company's international HR service units in Europe and Asia.
 From 2014 to 2016, she worked as East European Head of HR Service Management, Account Management of Alexander Mann Solutions and also worked in Client Management.
-Since 2016, he has been the Managing Director of Human Resources at MKB Bank Nyrt. and MKB Financial Group, and from 9 December 2021 he has been the Deputy CEO for Human Resources.
-He has been the employee representative member of the Supervisory Board of MKB Bank since July 2021.
+Since 2016, he has been the Managing Director of Human Resources at MKB Bank Nyrt. and MKB Financial Group, and from 9 December 2021 he has been the Deputy CEO of Magyar Bankholding Zrt. for Human Resources.
+During this time, he applied for and completed the Senior HR Executive Training at Harvard Business School and then qualified in HR Executive Education at the Michigan Ross School of Business.
+Since May 2023, he has been Deputy Chief Executive of Human Resources and a member of the Supervisory Board of the Company.